 The mind is still one of the biggest mysteries in science.
 It appears to be so different to other physical substances that throughout most of history, people have believed that it's not a physical substance at all.

 The first Ancient Greek philosophers held a rationalist approach to the theory of knowledge.
 This means that they believed true knowledge comes from the mind, which is rational, and not from the senses, which can be tricked.

-Socrates believed that the mind has an irrational part which is controlled by emotions and this is drawn to the body.
+Socrates believed that the mind has an irrational part, which is controlled by emotions, and this is drawn to the body.
 Once the mind and body merge, the mind is limited by what we are able to perceive with our senses.
-The rational part of our mind mostly remains beyond our conscious knowledge, however Socrates believed that it is the job of philosophers to connect to the rational mind in order to become a whole person.
+The rational part of our mind mostly remains beyond our conscious knowledge, however Socrates believed that it's the job of philosophers to connect to the rational mind in order to become a whole person.
 Once this is achieved, a rational person will see things for what they really are.

 2. Plato ↑

 Socrates' pupil, Plato, elaborated upon this theory in The Republic, where he described how the things we perceive on Earth are really composed of ideas, or forms.
 A form is an eternal and perfect concept, something that is strived for but never actualised on Earth.